Chadtech/Himesama/readme.md

 Redux solves that problem for us by implementing React state for us.
 Rather than in plain React, where we have to define the state of each component and how each component shares its state with others, with Redux we just define a single state, which exists outside of our React app.
 Redux essentially automates the allocation of state.
 Its very convenient!

 In design Redux makes sense, but actually using Redux is something no one is happy with.
-Its a pain in the ass, and furthermore its just a hack around React.
+Its a pain in the ass to implement into a project.
+Redux is just a wrapper around React, which adds a layer of complexity and confusion.
 With Redux, React is left as it was, with all of its prior problems.
-Redux works essentially by hacking React to be sensitive that single exogenous state.
+Redux works essentially by hacking React to be sensitive to what it would ideally be sensitive to without Redux in the first place.

 Why make a tool like Redux, that makes React work how we would want?
 Why not take Reacts history as a lesson, and iterate from React something even better?
 Thats Himesama: a React-like UI tool with a single app-wide state.

 # How to use Himesama - Examples

-## Just getting something to render
+## 0 Just getting something to render

 Coffeescript
 ``` coffeescript